alincode/learning-sailsjs-30days/example/ex06/generate-adapter-example/api/adapters/custom-adapter/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# waterline-article
+# waterline-custom-adapter

-Provides easy access to `article` from Sails.js & Waterline.
+Provides easy access to `custom-adapter` from Sails.js & Waterline.

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.
 Not just databases-- external APIs, proprietary web services, or even hardware.